Hao-Ping (Hank) Lee

 I am a Ph.D. student in the Human-Computer Interaction Institute at Carnegie Mellon University, advised by Professors Sauvik Das and Jodi Forlizzi.

-My research seeks to answer the key question: How does AI change privacy, and what should we do about it?
-To that end, I develop tools that assist AI practitioners in identifying, reasoning about, and mitigating privacy risks during the development of consumer-facing AI products.
+My main PhD research seeks to answer the key question: How does AI change privacy, and what should we do about it? (my talk @ CMU Current Topics in Privacy Seminar) To that end, I develop tools that assist AI practitioners in identifying, reasoning about, and mitigating privacy risks during the development of consumer-facing AI products.

-In addition to my work in privacy & security, and human-centered AI, I build interactive systems that enhance people’s cognitive abilities, such as attention and critical thinking.
+In addition to my work in privacy & security, and human-centered AI, I study and build interactive systems that enhance people’s cognitive abilities, such as attention and critical thinking.

 Research Interests: Human-Computer Interaction, Usable Privacy & Security, Human-Centered AI